1,000+ Opportunities

 In addition to the Growing Alabama funding request, identify the amount and source of other funds requested and/or received to undertake the project.

-Based on current listing details, eligibility includes: Economic Development Organizations (EDOs) for approved qualifying projects.
+According to the current listing, eligibility includes: Economic Development Organizations (EDOs) for approved qualifying projects.
 Alabama taxpayers making cash contributions to EDOs for approved projects receive the tax credit.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.